jsenv/jsenv-importmap-eslint-resolver/readme.md

 # Presentation

-importmap are used to remap import to somewhere else.
+Import maps are used to remap import to somewhere else.
 For instance the following importmap allows to remap `"foo"` to `"./foo.js"`.

 ```json
 {